odenas/indexed_ms/README.md

 Building MS arrays
 ------------

 In this tutorial we will show how to build the matching statistics array of a query `q1.txt` with respect to a text `index.txt` using multiple threads.
+A working example that replicates this tutorial is provided in `./fast_ms/examples/workflows`.
 The files we will use are the following:
 ```
 $ cat ./fast_ms/examples/tutorial_files/input.txt
 bebbeabcaecdbddddaccdeacdebeeeaedbebdacecbdceaebbbbabcbacebabecdcebbaabdddaebbedbaccbdbadcaccdcdbeadabcbebddcdacdbeedcabbdcacdae